AkBKukU/rt4k-remote/readme.md

 serial through a web interface.
 It mimicks the remote entirely as an image allowing the user to click the buttons to send the commands.

+## Power Button

+There are two commands for the power button on the RT4k to turn it on or off.
+These have been mapped to the top and bottom half of the button in the image, the top is ON, and the bottom is OFF.

 ## Usage

 When launching the script you can provide a serial port for the RT4k as well as